radhus/voff/README.md

 ### `probes`

-A list of one or many probes, inspired by [Kubernetes container probes](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#probe-v1-core) where each can have the following keys:
+A list of one or many probes, inspired by [Kubernetes container probes](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#probe-v1-core), where each probe can have the following keys:

 - `exec`
   - `command`: list of command arguments to run, at least one required.